Voter Information Available for Upcoming City and Town Council Special Elections

 Información para Votantes Disponible para las Próximas Elecciones Especiales

-PROVIDENCE, RI - El secretario de Estado Gregg M. Amore y la División de Elecciones del Departamento de Estado de RI anunciaron que ya se encuentran disponibles los materiales informativos para candidatos y votantes para las próximas elecciones especiales del Distrito Electoral 2 de Providence, Concejo Municipal del Distrito 2 de North Providence y para el Concejo Municipal de Charlestown.
+PROVIDENCE, RI, RHODE ISLAND, September 16 - El secretario de Estado Gregg M. Amore y la División de Elecciones del Departamento de Estado de RI anunciaron que ya se encuentran disponibles los materiales informativos para candidatos y votantes para las próximas elecciones especiales del Distrito Electoral 2 de Providence, Concejo Municipal del Distrito 2 de North Providence y para el Concejo Municipal de Charlestown.

 Las elecciones primarias especiales del Distrito Electoral 2 de Providence, del Concejo Municipal del Distrito 2 de North Providence y del Concejo Municipal de Charlestown se realizarán el 4 de noviembre del 2025, de ser necesarias y las elecciones especiales serán el 2 de diciembre del 2025.
 El período de declaración de candidatos será del 25 al 26 de septiembre del 2025.